fedimint/fedimint.org/docs/FAQs/WhyLN.md

+# Why eCash integrated with Lightning?

-## Why Federated Chaumian E-Cash Interoperable with Lightning as a Scaling Solution?
+Why Federated Chaumian E-Cash Interoperable with Lightning as a Scaling Solution?

 Step 1: At billions of people, not everyone can self custody through owning their own UTXOs without blowing out the UTXO set Step 2: people will therefore have to have shared custody of ind.
 UTXOs either on chain or through shared lightning channels